MrDanielHarka/note-app/docs/project/documentation.md

 Coding in Angular is by using TypeScript, which is a superset of JavaScript.
 It helps developers by letting them assign types to variables and there is also strict error checking, so there would be less errors during runtime and errors are caught on compilation.

 Angular applications are built with components and this complex app is also built by quite a few of them.
-You can have an insight of the folder and file structure on the image below.
+You can have an insight of the folder and file structure which can be seen below.

 ```
 app/